-Budgeted cost: £51,500
+Budgeted cost: £51,706

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3, 4 Embedding dialogic activities across the school curricu- lum.
-These can support pu- pils to articulate key ideas, consolidate understanding and extend vocabulary.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3, 4 Embedding dialogic activities across the school curriculum.
+These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
 We will purchase resources and fund ongoing teacher training and release time.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high im- pacts on reading: Oral language interventions Toolkit Strand Education Endowment Foun- dation EEF 1 Purchase of a DfE validated Systematic Synthetic Phon- ics programme to secure stronger phonics teaching for all pupils.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) 3 and CPD (including Teach- ing for Mastery training).
-The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 Improve the quality of social and emotional (SEL) learn- ing.
-SEL approaches will be em- bedded into routine educa- tional practices and sup- ported by professional devel- opment and training for staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 5 Maintain the current levels of extra support staff across the school EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 1, 2, 3, 4 0.6 teacher employed in EYFS for better provision EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 1, 2, 3, 4
+We will fund teacher release time to embed key elements of guidance in school and to The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) 3 access Maths Hub resources and CPD (including Teaching for Mastery training).
+The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 Improve the quality of social and emotional (SEL) learning.
+SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 5 Maintain the current levels of extra support staff across the school EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 1, 2, 3, 4 0.6 teacher employed in EYFS for better provision EEF Social and Emotional Learning. pdf(educationendowmentfoundation.or g.uk) 1, 2, 3, 4